State Correctional Institution – Chester: History of SCI-Chester

 SCI Chester, constructed as a 1,175 bed medium-security prison for inmates with a documented substance abuse history was constructed for nearly $74 million with an annual operating budget of $36 million.

 SCI Chester is the 24th state correctional institution to open in the Commonwealth of Pennsylvania and is unique in its architectural structure and programmatic design.
 The housing units design - pods - was considered an ambitious move for correctional facilities during the 1980s.
 In addition to its structure and program focus, it is the first tobacco free facility in the commonwealth.

 Facility Makeup

 SCI Chester is 13.77 acres in size, with 9 acres being inside the perimeter fence.
 There is a total of 10 buildings on campus, all but one is on the inside of the fence.
 SCI Chester housing complement contains 14 housing units, all containing cell-style housing.

 Facility Capacity and Demographics

-According to the most recent capacity report, there are 1,259 inmates at SCI Chester, making the facility at 107% capacity, of its complement of 1,018 beds, hence the facility is in excess capacity by 242.
 The average age of an inmate at SCI Chester is 38 and the prison employs 399 full-time staff.
+In December 2025, Chester held 1,142 inmates against a public capacity of 1,288 individuals, or 88.7%.